f-ttok/article-powmde/README.md

 In order to generate test matrices, `SPD_(well|ill)`, `NS_(well|ill)`, `poisson200`, run `generate_matrices.jl`.

 In order to run all tests, run `julia run_alltests.jl` in your terminal.

+## Some Comments
+### Test 5
+Julia compile the code before running the code for the first time.
+Hence, it may affect the computational time.
+In order to avoid the effect, we measure the computational time twice for `poisson200` and `cell1`.